TBSSvis: Visual Analytics for Temporal Blind Source Separation: Task Abstraction

 \textit{I1: Identify used parameters.} Analysts want to see values of existing parametrizations.
 In case of lag sets they inspect the distribution of chosen lags and if one lag set contains more lags than the other.

 \textit{I2: Identify unmixing matrix.} Analysts turn to the unmixing matrix to interpret components and to understand how they were formed.
 They look for large absolute values per component.

-\textit{I3: Identify BSS model characteristics.} There are no formal goodness of fit criteria for BSS.
-Our goal is here to give analysts the possibility to evaluate if the results are meaningful and how much they depend on different parameter settings.
+\textit{I3: Identify cross-moment diagonality.} Analysts want to inspect runs on a technical level that is currently inconvenient to obtain and difficult to quantify.
+If the TBSS model holds, then all cross-moment matrices are exactly diagonalized by the unmixing matrix estimate.
+For real data, this is, however, rarely the case and thus analysts are interested in the impact of the parameters on the diagonality of the different cross-moment matrices.

-\textit{I4: Identify components.} In a single component, analysts look for interesting features, like periodic structures, outliers, or uncommon changes in shape.
+\textit{I4: Identify components.} In a single component, analysts look for interesting features like outliers or uncommon changes in shape.
 They thereby also check the absence of features (noisiness).
-Analysts are further interested in the stability of a component, i.e., in how many ensembles the component is present.
+Analysts are further interested in the stability of a component, i.e., in how many ensemble members the component is present.

 \textit{C1: Compare success.} First of all, prior to any comparisons, analysts must know what can be compared.
-If a parametrization did not succeed, only parameters can be compared as no components were found.
+If a run did not succeed, only parameters could be compared as no components were found.

 \textit{C2: Compare parameters.} To carry out sensitivity analysis, analysts need to compare parameters between runs.
 They mainly look at differences in lag distribution and amount.